Pants complex, TQFT and hyperbolic geometry: Introduction

 {\bf{Acknowledgements.}} We thank Dave Futer, Saul Schleimer and Sam Taylor for helpful discussions about references on Proposition \ref{pro:pathintersection}.

-During the course of this work, Detcherry was partially supported by the project “AlMaRe” (ANR-19-CE40-0001-01) and by the EIPHI Graduate School (ANR-17-EURE-0002) and Kalfagianni was partially supported by NSF grants DMS-1708249 and DMS-2004155.
+During the course of this work, Detcherry was partially supported by the project “AlMaRe” (ANR-19-CE40-0001-01) and by the EIPHI Graduate School (ANR-17-EURE-0002) and Kalfagianni was partially supported by NSF grants DMS-1708249, DMS-2004155 and DMS-2304033.